Norma (opera): Premiere performances

 After rehearsals began on 5 December 1831, Pasta balked at singing the "Casta diva" in act 1, now one of the most famous arias of the nineteenth century.
 She felt that it was "ill adapted to her vocal abilities", but Bellini was able to persuade her to keep trying for a week, after which she adapted to it and confessed her earlier error.
-At the opening night, the opera was received with what Weinstock describes as "chill indifference".
+On opening night, the opera was received with what Weinstock describes as "chill indifference".
 To his friend Francesco Florimo, on the night of the premiere, Bellini wrote "Fiasco!
 Fiasco!
 Solemn fiasco!" and proceeded to tell him of the indifference of the audience and how it affected him.

-In addition, in a letter to his uncle on 28 December, Bellini tried to explain the reasons for the reactions.
-As other commentators have also noted, some problems were innate to the structure and content of the opera, while others were external to it.
-Bellini discusses the tiredness of the singers (after rehearsing the entire second act on the day of the premiere) as well as noting how certain numbers failed to please—and failed to please the composer as well!
-But then he explains that most of the second act was very effective.
+In a letter to his uncle on 28 December, Bellini tried to explain the reasons for the reactions.
+As other commentators have noted, some problems were innate to the structure and content of the opera, while others were external to it.
+Bellini notes that the singers were tired after rehearsing the entire second act on the day of the premiere, and that certain numbers failed to please the audience or himself.
+He goes on to say that most of the second act was very effective.
 It appears from the letter that the second evening's performance was more successful and Weinstock reports it was from this performance forward that it "was recognised as a successful and important opera" with 208 performances given at La Scala alone by the end of the 19th century.